-If you have not already spoken to a Student Guidance Advisor, they will then contact you to discuss your request in more detail.
+If you have not already spoken to a Money & Guidance Advisor, they will then contact you to discuss your request in more detail.

-There is also a maximum length of time you can take to complete your award, which a Guidance Advisor can help you understand.
+There is also a maximum length of time you can take to complete your award, which a Money & Guidance Advisor can help you understand.
 This information is in the University’s regulations.

 Log in to e:vision, go to the 'My Course' section and under the 'Thinking of Leaving, changing your course or study mode or having a break from your course', click on the contact form and complete the details requested.

-Or you can drop in to see a Guidance Advisor between 10am - 3pm Monday to Friday in the Student Hub or book an appointment in Stoke, Stafford or Shrewsbury in advance via the bookings site.
+You can book an appointment in Stoke, Stafford or Shrewsbury in advance via the bookings site.

 Browser does not support script.